Flag of Indiana: Flag proposals

+Usage in popular culture

+A large variety of things utilize the colors and symbols of the state flag.
+This includes Indiana state agency logos and seals, college logos, private business logos, license plates, monuments, art pieces, and flags and seals of counties and municipalities in Indiana just to list a few.

-Most prominently, the team colors for the NBA's Indiana Pacers were taken from the gold and blue of the flag.
+The team colors for the NBA's Indiana Pacers were taken from the blue and gold of the flag.

-In late 2008, Bloomington-licensed CW affiliate WTTV used the flag's torch and stars element in their station logo until 2015 when they became a CBS affiliate, though the logo remains in use for their second digital subchannel.
+In late 2008, Bloomington-licensed CW affiliate WTTV used the Indiana state flag in their station logo until 2015 when they became a CBS affiliate, though the logo remains in use for their second digital subchannel.